Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA: Results

 In this section, we analyze the role of the optimization procedure for computing the assignments (Section~\ref{subsec:assignments}) given the computed similarities.
 In Cycle 9, proposals were assigned to reviewers based on the proposal category and keywords \citep{DonovanMeyer22}; i.e., the ``old'' algorithm.
-In Cycle 10, we used the similarities and assignment algorithm described in Section~\ref{sec:deployment}; i.e., the ``new'' algorithm.
-In order to make a fair comparison, we recompute similarities for Cycle 9 using the software developed for Cycle 10.
-In the analysis in this subsection, we use these similarities.
-In both cycles, a small percentage of the initial assignments were reassigned after reviewers declared conflicts of interest.\footnote{The percentage of assignments where reviewers declared a conflict of interest increased in Cycle 10 to 2.4\% from 1.4\% in Cycle 9, as more reviewers declared the assignments conflicted scientifically with their own proposal when the machine learning algorithm was adopted.}
+In Cycle 10, we used the similarities and assignment algorithm described in Section~\ref{sec:implementation}; i.e., the ``new'' algorithm.
+In both cycles, a small percentage of initial assignments was reassigned after the reviewers declared conflicts of interest.\footnote{The percentage of assignments where reviewers declared a conflict of interest increased in Cycle 10 to 2.4\% from 1.4\% in Cycle 9, as more reviewers declared the assignments conflicted scientifically with their own proposal when the machine learning algorithm was adopted.}

-Figure~\ref{fig:cycle10_sim} shows a histogram of the similarities in the actual proposals assignments for Cycle 9 (blue histogram), and Cycle 10 (orange histogram) which used the optimization method of Section~\ref{subsec:assignments}.
-We find a substantial increase in the similarity between the reviewer expertise and the assigned proposals compared to the previous algorithm, with the median similarity increase to 0.71 in Cycle 10 from 0.20 in Cycle 9.
+Figure~\ref{fig:cycle10_sim} shows a histogram of the similarity scores for the actual proposal assignments in Cycle 9 (blue histogram) and Cycle 10 (orange histogram), where the latter used the assignment optimization method described in Section~\ref{subsec:assignments}.
+We find a substantial increase in the similarity between the reviewer's expertise and the assigned proposals with the new algorithm, as the median similarity increased from 0.20 in Cycle 9 to 0.71 in Cycle 10.

+In principle, the increase in similarity scores could be attributed to demographic changes in the reviewer or proposal pools, but this seems unlikely.
+In Cycle 9, 33\% of the reviewers were new compared to Cycle 8, yet the median similarity score remained nearly unchanged (0.18 in Cycle 8 vs. 0.19 in Cycle 9; see Figure~\ref{fig:cycle8_9_survey}).
+Similarly, in Cycle 10, the proportion of new reviewers was again 33\% relative to Cycle 9, but the median similarity score increased to 0.71.
+Given that reviewer turnover remained consistent across cycles and that the increase in similarity coincided with a change in the assignment algorithm, it is more plausible that the improvement reflects an improved alignment between reviewer expertise and proposal topics, rather than demographic changes.